The G\'alvez-Kock-Tonks conjecture for locally discrete decomposition spaces: The decomposition groupoid

 \begin{rema} In Lemma \ref{definitiondiinmorphismUX}, the diagram

 commutes.
 When $p$ is active, we have that ${f'} = f$ and ${g'} = g$.
 Furthermore, if we substitute ${F'}$ by $F$, the diagram also commutes.
-By Lemma \ref{definitiondiinmorphismUX}, we have that ${F'} \simeq F$.
-Therefore, when we will work with an active map $p$, we will use $F$. \end{rema}
+By Lemma \ref{ortoghonalfactsystem}, we have that ${F'} = F$.
+Therefore, when we work with an active map, we will use $F$ instead of $F'$. \end{rema}

-Let $X: \simplexcategory^{\op} \rightarrow \Set$ be a discrete decomposition groupoid.
-The simplicial groupoid (we will see that it satisfies the simplicial identities in \ref{proofsimplicialsetux})